lqez/flat-jenkins/README.md

 A flat theme for jenkins

+See theme files on <https://github.com/lqez/flat-jenkins/tree/gh-pages>.

 USAGE
 -----

  1. Install [Simple Theme Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Simple+Theme+Plugin) via plug-in manager in Jenkins.
  2. Put `http://lqez.github.io/flat-jenkins/flat-jenkins.css` into `URL of theme CSS` in your Jenkins configuration.
  3. Reload the page.
-Yah! we do not have to see the bald guy in your background.
+Yeah! we do not have to see the bald guy in the background.

 LICENSE